top of page

 $275

-Save with our comprehensive testing package
+Save w/ comprehensive testing package

 AMR testing takes about 15 minutes, while RMR testing takes about 20 minutes.
 A single test visit typically lasts ~30 minutes, while combined AMR/RMR testing lasts ~50 minutes and includes a review of results.